Investing in Corporate Bonds

 Corporate bonds are fully taxable at the Federal, State, and local levels.
 This means that the bottom-line net interest income yield is going to be different for practically everyone, depending upon your marginal tax rate and location.
 This also means that corporate bonds, which typically yield much higher than Treasury bonds and municipal bonds, are a natural fit for tax shelters such as a Roth IRA, Traditional IRA, 401(k), 403(b), SEP-IRA, or pension plan.
 In fact, for investors who don't want to deal with bond funds, corporate bonds are a natural fit; you should never hold tax-free municipal bonds in these accounts due to the fact that the complexities of the tax code will almost always result in you earning far less interest income from your holdings than you could otherwise enjoy.

-In contrast, a high-income, successful investor owning corporate bonds through a regular brokerage account, and who lives living in a state that taxes bond interest (almost all of them do), will see practically all of his interest income taken from him once Federal taxes, state taxes, local taxes, and inflation are deducted from his or her returns.
+In contrast, a high-income, successful investor owning corporate bonds through a regular brokerage account, and who lives living in a state that taxes bond interest, will see practically all of his interest income taken from him once Federal taxes, state taxes, local taxes, and inflation are deducted from his or her returns.
 Sometimes this is tolerable because there are other reasons to own corporate bonds besides the interest income, especially if there is a lottery ticket attached in the form of a conversion privilege that gives you the opportunity to turn the bond into common stock on attractive terms.